-It's easy to get a little jealous of all the amazing, decked-out, high-tech at-home gyms you see on Instagram.
-But if you're in need of a temporary at-home gym, creating a space to sweat it out in your living room, basement or spare bedroom doesn't need to break the bank.
+It's easy to get a little jealous of all the amazing, high-tech at-home gyms you see on Instagram.
+But creating your own workout space so you can sweat it out in your living room, basement or spare bedroom doesn't need to break the bank.

 One thing to keep in mind when purchasing a set (or two): Err on the lighter side if you're not sure which weight is best for you, Howell says.
 After all, you can always add more reps, then upgrade once the weight is no longer challenging.

-Trainers can't praise kettlebell training enough.
-Essentially a cannonball with a handle, kettlebells can be used for strength and muscle building, as well as boosting your aerobic capacity.
+Trainers can't praise kettlebell exercises enough.
+Essentially a cannonball with a handle, kettlebells can be used to build strength and muscle, as well as your aerobic capacity.

-As with dumbbells, start with a lighter bell.
-"Do not ego buy," Howell says.
-In other words, don't let your ego drive you toward the heavier weight.
+As with dumbbells, start out with a lighter kettlebell.
+"Do not ego-buy," Howell says.
+In other words, don't let your ego drive you toward the heavier weight if you're not as familiar with kettlebell movements.
 If you're new to kettlebells, he recommends starting with a 26-pound weight.
-However, if this piece of equipment is nothing new to your workout routine, you can go for a 35-pound weight.
+More experienced lifters can probably go for a 35-pound weight, he says.

 Like resistance bands, sliders are a relatively inexpensive piece of equipment and can be easily stored just about anywhere.
 Not to mention, they offer a lot of versatility for such a small tool, Takacs says.

-If you're only looking to build a temporary at-home gym, you'll want to save as much money as possible.
-Luckily, there are some creative, low-cost swaps you can try, using items you already have lying around the house.
+If you're only looking to build a temporary home gym, you'll want to save as much money as possible.
+Try some creative, low-cost swaps using items you already have lying around the house.

-One of the most classic (and effective) tricks in the book is using gallon water jugs as dumbbells or kettlebells, Araujo says.
-With the handle on the bottle, it can be easy to perform curls, squats or walking lunges with this house-hold item.
+- Use gallon water jugs as dumbbells or kettlebells, Araujo says.
+Holding onto the handle of the bottle, you can perform curls, squats or walking lunges.
 Or use two water bottles if you need a lighter set of dumbbells.

-If you want to be even more creative, hook a gallon jug of water on either side of a broomstick and use it like a barbell, Araujo says.
-A staple in many workouts, barbells are pretty expensive and can cost hundreds of dollars after you purchase the necessary rack and plates.
-So, if you want a temporary, cost-effective barbell, try this hack.
+- Hook a jug of water on either side of a broomstick and use it like a barbell, Araujo says.
+A staple in strength workouts, barbells are pretty expensive, especially if you add in a rack and weight plates.